Caring, Professional Dental Extractions

 When is dry socket no longer a risk?

-Dry socket risk reduces once the blood clot remains intact and early gum healing has visibly progressed.
-This usually occurs within five to seven days after a routine tooth extraction, depending on individual healing.
+The risk of dry socket reduces once the blood clot remains intact and early gum healing has visibly progressed.
+This typically occurs within five to seven days after a routine tooth extraction, depending on the individual’s healing process.
 Most patients notice the discomfort easing by this point, which is a good sign of progress.
-However, proper aftercare is essential in the first few days to support safe healing and reduce complications.
+However, proper aftercare is essential in the first few days to support healing and reduce complications.

 How do I speed up tooth extraction healing?

-If you’ve recently had a tooth removed, certain steps can help your recovery feel faster and more comfortable.
+If you’ve recently had a tooth removed, there are steps you can take to support healing and recovery.
 These actions may also reduce your risk of complications, like infection or delayed healing after the extraction.
 We will guide every patient through these recovery tips after their extraction:

-Follow all aftercare instructions provided by your dentist carefully.
-This includes how to care for the extraction site, what to avoid, and when to follow up. - Protect the Clot With Gauze:
+Carefully follow all aftercare instructions provided by your dentist.
+This includes instructions on caring for the extraction site, what to avoid, and when to follow up. - Protect the Clot With Gauze:

 Keep the gauze in place for the recommended time to help form a healthy blood clot.
 This clot is essential for healing and protects the site from infection or a painful condition called dry socket. - Use a Cold Compress Early On: